 Your garage is easily exposed to the elements as you enter and exit multiple times a day, making it easier for water to get inside.
 It’s often also used as storage for wet items that can facilitate mold growth more easily—for example, a rain-covered bicycle, a pair of snowy boots, or pool floats that haven’t completely dried.

 Water is just one part of the equation, though.
 Most garages are also poorly lit and poorly ventilated, creating a haven for mold growth.
 Mold spores can find their way into our homes and garages on the bottoms of our shoes or the paws of our pets.
 As you come and go, you leave your garage vulnerable.

-Here are a few suggestions for keeping mold out of your garage and avoiding a visit from Terre Haute mold companies.
+Here are a few suggestions for keeping mold out of your garage and avoiding a visit from a mold removal service.

 Re-think Your Storage

 Mold loves cardboard—especially when it’s wet.
 Our garages can make excellent storage spaces for seasonal items or even keepsakes, but only if they’re stored properly.
 Get rid of carboard storage boxes and look for plastic or metal bins instead.

 You can’t keep everything totally dry all of the time—especially if you bring your car into the garage.
 You can, however, make an effort to eliminate water when possible.
 Here are a few ideas: